manniL/association-manager/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Association Manager App

+:warning: **This is heavily work in progress** and built in public during streams/videos.

+---

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.